 - Disarm (Coordination, Might, Weapon): The PC is trying to disarm a target.

-- Grapple (Might, Speed, and Brawling): The PC grabs a target, stopping them from moving or attacking anyone other than the grappler.
+- Grapple (Might, Speed, Brawling): The PC grabs a target, stopping them from moving or attacking anyone other than the grappler.
 Grapples can be broken by making the same roll (or reversed by making the same roll with a penalty of 2)

-- Knockdown (Might, Coordination, Weapon/Brawling): The PC sweeps an opponents legs out from beneath them, knocking them to the ground.
+- Knockdown (Might, Coordination, Weapon/Brawling): The PC sweeps an opponents legs out from beneath them or shoves them, knocking them to the ground.
 They must use their action to get up.
 They can choose to stay on the ground, but incur a -2 modifier to all actions except knockdown.
 Anyone attacking a knocked down target gets a +1 for melee and ranged attacks from the same area, and a -1 ranged modifier for each area away from the target.